-Remaining Resilient Through COVID-19: Grantee Supports Peruvian Community From Afar
+Remaining Resilient Through COVID-19: Fellow Supports Peruvian Community From Afar

 It’s been a challenging year, full of what seems like a never-ending lineup of unexpected and dreadful events.
 COVID-19 has significantly impacted Peru, with more than 530,000 reported cases and 26,000 deaths as of mid-August.